Building approval (1)(2)

 Depending on the plan type, the diagram may reflect the boundaries for adjoining parcels.

-A search on the Environment Protection Authority (EPA) Victoria priority sites register.
-This register lists sites that the EPA believes present an unacceptable risk to health or to the environment because of contamination.
+Lists sites that the Environmental Protection Authority believes present an unacceptable risk to health or to the environment because of contamination.

-A statement of current property flood level information.
-It includes an estimate of the affect on the property in the event of a storm exceeding the design capacity of the drainage available to the property.
+Provides current property flood level information.
+It estimates the effect on the property in the event of a storm exceeding the design capacity of the drainage available to the property.

 Heritage certificate section 50